armeehn/armeehn/README.md

 - Machine Learning
 - Distributed + Parallel Computing

+While there are no specific topics present in the list, I hope to further specify as I develop an interest (in case this is being read before I update it)!

 ### Other Information

 - In my spare time, I enjoy tinkering, the outdoors (mainly through skiing and cycling) and listening to music.
 I would be pleased to work on some projects in the vain of [N-O-D-E](https://n-o-d-e.net/)'s, creating customized software for products that I use such a Garmin Edge for cycling or a Casio watch.
+Merging interests of mine is also fun itself.
 - One can obtain more information about my work, interests and other particulars on my [personal website](https://alexander.iannantuono.org)

 ### Contact